RazrFalcon/resvg/doc/build.md

 cargo build --release --features="qt-backend cairo-backend"
 ```

-Also, you can build *libresvg* without any backends if you what too.
+Also, you can build *resvg* without any backends if you what too.

 ### Qt backend